Aliases for DTX1 Gene

 GeneCards Summary for DTX1 Gene

 DTX1 (Deltex 1, E3 Ubiquitin Ligase) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription coactivator activity and SH3 domain binding.
+Diseases associated with DTX1 include lice infestation and pthirus pubis infestation.
+Among its related pathways are Signaling by GPCR and Signaling by NOTCH1.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is DTX4.

 UniProtKB/Swiss-Prot for DTX1 Gene